woistkeller/eightyfour/README.md

 Everything follows its respective documentation.
 You will find the Redux stuff in `src/app`, and its "slices" in `src/features`.
 The RTK api is in `src/app/api`.

 I made for each part of the project, a different file for the api.
-I wouldn't do that again😅.
+I wouldn't do that again 😅.